fonttools/fonttools/Doc/README.md

 ### Install Dependencies

 You must have a Python 3 interpreter and the `pip` Python package manager installed on your system to build the fontTools documentation.

-Use the following command to install the necessary Python build dependencies:
+Pull the fontTools project source files, create a Python virtual environment, and then install fontTools and the documentation build dependencies by executing the following command in the root of the fontTools source repository:

 ```
-$ pip3 install sphinx sphinxcontrib-napoleon sphinx-rtd-theme
+$ pip install -e . [doc]
 ```

 ### Build Documentation

-Pull the fontTools project source files and install the project in editable mode using [the instructions provided on the project README](https://github.com/fonttools/fonttools#installation).

-Navigate to the `Doc` directory of the fontTools repository.

-If `make` is installed on your system, execute the following command in the `Doc` directory:
+**With `make`**: execute the following command in the `Doc` directory:

 ```
 $ make html
 ```

-If `make` is not installed on your system, use the following command in the `Doc` directory:
+**Without `make`**: execute the following command in the `Doc` directory:

 ```
 $ sphinx-build -b html source build
 ```

-Open the `Doc/build/html/index.html` file in your browser to view the home page of the documentation.
+Open the `Doc/build/html/index.html` file in your browser to view the documentation home page.

 ## Contributing to the Documentation

 We highly encourage contributions!
 Please follow the instructions below to improve the documentation.

-### Create a fontTools Development Environment

-Please use the [installation instructions on the fontTools README](https://github.com/fonttools/fonttools/blob/master/README.rst#installation) to set up a development environment.
-This allows you to build and review local builds of documentation files before you submit your changes.

 ### Python Docstring Style